Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 UPDATE: In New York State, stimulus payments and other federal relief payments (such as tax refunds, rebates, and tax credits) cannot be garnished by debt collectors.
 That means these payments must go directly to you and should not be sent to the people you owe money to.
 But if you owe child support or spousal support, or are involved with fraud, these payments may be collected.
 For more information, please see the NYS website.

 NYS is protecting residents from utility and municipal shutoffs.
-Utility companies are prevented from shutting off utilities to homes and small businesses for 180 days after the COVID-19 state of emergency is lifted or 180 days after December 31, 2021, whichever is earlier.
+Utility companies are prevented from shutting off utilities to homes and small businesses until December 21, 2021.
+(This is 180 days after the COVID-19 state of emergency was lifted.)

 If you are having trouble paying your utility bills due to COVID-19, please contact your utility company to let them know.
 For New York State guidance on utility terminations and disconnection, review the Department of Public Service Guidance.